 Not quite as lyrical as “In My Life”, but almost as revealing: the trio used data analysis techniques to try to figure out what was going on in the song.

 It’s called stylometry — the use of statistical techniques to determine authorship (hello, anonymous Op-Ed writers everywhere).
 Computer horsepower helps analysts track not only what are unique or unusual word choices, but also ones that are habitual and repeated, and therefore can be logically identified and matched to a particular source.

 A certain amount of machine learning and AI (artificial intelligence) was involved.
 Computers were trained to recognize certain elements of any Beatles tune – more than 70 songs or portions thereof were deconstructed into five main categories or representations, and then to some 150 individual characteristics or components.

 This descriptive dataset of musical features includes commonly appearing individual musical chords (and appearances of unusual or uncommon chords); frequency of chord sequences and transitions; elements of melody and the nature of counterpoint in timing and rhythm, as well as other details.
 All can be used to distinguish different musical styes and composition traits.

 “Consider the Lennon song ‘Help!’,” Glickman described in an ASA release.
 “It basically goes, ‘When I was younger, so much younger than today,’ where the pitch doesn’t change very much.
 It stays at the same note repeatedly, and only changes in short steps.
 Whereas with Paul McCartney, you take a song like ‘Michelle,’ and it goes, ‘Michelle, ma belle.
 Sont les mots qui vont très bien ensemble.’
 In terms of pitch, it’s all over the place.”

-By plugging all that data into an analytical model that was built from the ground up and trained on Beatles music (there’s a tough assignment), the paper’s authors felt confident they could determine who wrote what, citing their sampled classification accuracy for songs with known authorship of 80 per cent.
+Nevertheless, by plugging lots of data into an analytical model that was built from the ground up and trained on Beatles music (there’s a tough assignment), the paper’s authors felt confident they could determine who wrote what, citing their sampled classification accuracy for songs with known authorship of 80 per cent.